IvanDirigible/employee-tracker/README.md

 [![A video shows the functionality of this command-line employee management application.](./assets/12-sql-homework-video-screenshot.png)](https://watch.screencastify.com/v/Trh2EbqtXUcq7RbK2I6K)

-If clicking the image above does not bring you to the video, you may copy this link ito your browser: https://watch.screencastify.com/v/Trh2EbqtXUcq7RbK2I6K
+If clicking the image above does not bring you to the video, you may use this link or copy it into your browser: https://watch.screencastify.com/v/Trh2EbqtXUcq7RbK2I6K

 ## Database Layout